You mean this cutting and self-abuse business out there among students?

 Well, what do liberals do?

-Have you if you do you live in a town where there's a liberal newspaper?
+Do you live in a town where there's a liberal newspaper?

 I don't think you get much more liberal than that.

-But you know, honestly.
+But, you know, honestly.

 Well, then read the letters to the editor.

-You will be you will be stunned.
+You will be stunned.

-Read the letters to the editor of any major or minor American newspaper.
+Read the letters to the editor of any major or minor American newspaper, and you will not believe it.

 You will think that you are in the twilight zone every day with what these people and everything is Bush.